rogerkohlerjr/event-driven-svcs/docs/blog/posts/blog-officially-open.md

 ## What’s Next?

-Here’s a sneak peek at upcoming blog posts:
+Here’s a sneak peek at upcoming blog posts:<br>
 1. **Setting Up a FastAPI Microservice for Event Processing**
 2. **Integrating Kafka for Real-Time Messaging**
 3. **Using Redis for Fast Data Caching and Pub/Sub**